 The HealthCentral Network is a healthcare company that owns and operates 35 multimedia affiliate sites that provide personalized medical information, tools, and resources.
 The organization prides itself on fostering meaningful connections – via curated healthcare content - to a community of experts and patients.
 They came to Quoin in need of a world-class content management system to support its central business model and mission – one that could seamlessly distribute information via dozens of condition-specific websites.
 Quoin worked closely with HealthCentral’s technology staff to build a system that would meet the demands of production, including accommodating a complex content acquisition process.

-Utilizing best practices gleaned from more than 10 years developing content management systems, Quoin designed and built a content management system – “CMS 2.0” - that supports multiple content feeds, site assignment, content editing, and publishing as well as site management.
+Utilizing best practices gleaned from more than 10 years of developing content management systems, Quoin designed and built a content management system – “CMS 2.0” - that supports multiple contents feeds, site assignment, content editing, and publishing as well as site management.
 Our project team also handled the automated migration of more than 200,000 pages of legacy content.
 We followed a comprehensive testing process to confirm that the application met the highest performance standards, resulting in a system that is both robust and exceptionally easy to use.
 Quoin continued to add features while providing HealthCentral with technology support.

 The new content management system is comprised of editorial, publishing, and administrative tools.
-These tools are not only designed to facilitate the day-to-day tasks of content producers, but they also offer a number of features to quickly publish content to multiple web sites.
+These tools are not only designed to facilitate the day-to-day tasks of content producers, but they also offer a number of features to quickly publish content to multiple websites.
 The editorial tools support core content management capabilities, such as creating content, assigning content to commercial and editorial taxonomies, and assigning content to the “panels” used to define pages.

 Users can control the content on the production websites using a range of publishing tools.
 The system supports automated and on-demand publishing of modified content and any referring pages.

-The administrative tools provide an interface to manage all sites, including: system users, groups, site creation, site structure, page templates, URL specifications, and site specific rules for content delivery.
+The administrative tools provide an interface to manage all sites, including system users, groups, site creation, site structure, page templates, URL specifications, and site-specific rules for content delivery.
 A system administrator uses can define page templates, and specify the overall structure and characteristics for each site.